policy abuse blog hero

 Digital commerce has seen incredible growth in recent years, with online purchases accounting for 20.8% of all retail purchases in 2023; more than double the expansion of 5 years ago.
 This increase led to new opportunities for businesses to scale—while creating just as many opportunities for fraudsters to exploit lapses in online security.

-E-commerce businesses need to safeguard themselves against online retail fraud—specifically when it comes to things like policy abuse, which caused more than $100 billion in losses for online retailers in 2023.
+Online businesses, whether it is e-commerce or subscription based services, need to safeguard themselves against online retail fraud—specifically when it comes to things like policy abuse, which caused more than $100 billion in losses for online retailers in 2023.

 What is Policy Abuse?